How to Add a Related Posts Section on Your Blog

 Let’s Wrap It Up!

 The related posts section is a great place to showcase interesting and eye-catching content.
 However, it’s a feature that doesn’t come by default with WordPress, which means that you’ll have to find your own way of adding it.
 The Contextual Related Posts plugin is a great choice if you want a good plugin that won’t bother you too much, but will give you all the options you need to create a fine-tuned related posts section.
+In the end, if you want to credit authors of the articles published on your blog, don’t forget to use WordPress author plugins.

 We hope this article was helpful.
 If you liked it, feel free to check out some of these articles as well!